TokenBrice/blog/content/posts/2020/great-defi-filter.md

 So, at my level, I went back to my first loves: literature and linguistics and thought about how to use them to better the UX of a DeFi wallet.
 I did a quick trial run on the onboarding of the Monolith wallet — the results are insightful.

-You'll find it here: [📝 Monolith App Semantic Analysis v0.1 - Initial Draft | 04/05/2020](/others/monolith-semantic-analysis.pdf)
+You'll find them here: Monolith App Semantic Analysis v0.1 - Initial Draft | 04/05/2020

 Feel free to reach out if this UX writing angle is an approach you'd like to explore or implement in your dApp design process.